tscilipoti/generator-iservices/README.md

 - `transform` - Transforms ECMAScript 6 compliant javascript code to ECMAScript 5 compliant javascript code using the [build-transform](https://www.npmjs.com/package/build-transform) package.
 All files with an extension of .js or .jsx found in the src/ folder or any sub folder excluding src/styles and src/public will be transformed and output to the lib/ folder
 This component can be executed individually with the `gulp transform` terminal command or it will be executed as part of the `npm run build` terminal command.

+## Guide (Flux)

+There are a number of sub generators that can be used to create various classes that implement different objects in the Flux pattern.
+The classes created make use of the [flux-angular2](https://www.npmjs.com/package/flux-angular2) package in their implementations so this package will need to be installed to use these sub generators.

+Run any of the following terminal commands within the folder you want to create a new class in.

+- `yo iservices:flux-page` - Create a new class that inherits the Page class.
+- `yo iservices:flux-store` - Create a new class that inherits the Store class.
+- `yo iservices:flux-view` - Create a new class that inherits the View class.
+- `yo iservices:flux-controllerView` - Create a new class that inhertis the ControllerView class.